awslabs/aws-iatk/docs/tutorial/examples/generate_mock_events.md

 ---
-title: Generate Mock Events
+title: Generate mock events
 description: Example to showcase how to generate mock events
 ---

-Zion provides the capability for you to generate mock events from a schema stored in [Amazon Eventbridge schema registries](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema-registry.html){target="_blank"}.
-This allows you to generate a mock event and invoke any consumer (such as Lambda Function, StepFunction State Machine) with the generated event.
+AWS Cloud Test Kit (AWS CTK) provides the capability for you to generate mock events from a schema stored in the [Amazon EventBridge schema registry](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema-registry.html){target="_blank"}.
+This allows you to generate a mock event and invoke any consumer (such as an AWS Lambda function or AWS Step Functions state machine) with the generated event.

-### System Under Test
+### System Under Test (SUT)

 In this example, we use AWS CDK to define the SUT.
-The SUT consists of one Schema Registry, one Schema and one Lambda Function.
+The SUT consists of one schema registry, one schema and one Lambda function.

 We added some `CfnOutput` constructs to expose certain attributes from the SUT.
 These include:

-* the name of the Lambda Function
+* The name of the Lambda function.
-* the name of the Schema Registry
+* The name of the schema registry.
-* the name of the Schema
+* The name of the schema.

 These values will be used during the tests.